PROGRAM ART OF DRAG SEMINAR

 Poster: @alvar.aronija

-DRAGSYNDROME v/ Lady Francesca and Daniel Vais
+DRAGSYNDROME v/ Lady Francesca and Daniel Vais (UK)

 Welcome to Invisible Superheroes – an inspiring and groundbreaking talk with producer Daniel Vais and drag artist Lady Francesca from the UK-based collective Drag Syndrome.